zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

     ...
   ```

   This node is in us-east-1.
-If PX is started in other zones, then when a volume with greater than 1 replication factor
+If Portworx is started in other zones, then when a volume with greater than 1 replication factor
   is created, it will have the replicas automatically created in other nodes in other zones.

 ### Topology in on-premise deployments